Kriesse/urbanraum/_classes/urban-winter.md

   Improvisation is used in the class, both integrated into fixed material and separately.
 To wake up our receiving antennas, our tools of movement, of expression and body awareness.

-  Improvising our warm up & warming up our Improvisation.
+  Improvising our warm up and warming up our Improvisation.

 description_de:
 ---